 The 2013 Napa Valley Red Wine is a blend of 68% Cabernet Sauvignon, 22% Malbec and 10% Syrah – from vineyards on Pritchard Hill.
 All the varietals were co-fermented.
 Very dark in the glass this intruiging bouquet shows notes of sage, dark chocolate with cherry driven aromas.
 A big vintage in general that is known for its well structured wines – along with fruit from a ‘powerful’ vineyard neighborhood, this wine is packed with flavor and structure.
 However this wine is structured in a way so that the tannins while big and slightly chewy are also somewhat polished.

-Robert made a Chardonnay from Atlas Peak for Schermeister Cellars for the first time in 2017.
+Robert made a Chardonnay from the Antica Vineyard on Atlas Peak for Schermeister Cellars for the first time in 2017.
 He often has control over vineyards he sources from – but especially so here.
 For the specific block he sources from, Robert does much of the necessary vineyard work by hand throughout the season.
 We tried the wine in barrel – already it has developed a rich, somewhat oily mouth feel.
-Robert ferments this wine slow and cold and puts the wine through full malolactic fermentation.
+Robert ferments this wine slow and cold (took about 8 months to fully finish fermentation) and he puts the wine through full malolactic fermentation.
 This is a wine with depth, character and richness of aroma and flavor – those used to drinking ‘thin’ Chardonnays will quickly develop an admiration for this wine.